 This past summer, we took our kids to the Oregon coast and explored the tide pools, became mesmerized by watching the gray whales, and ate some local chowder.
 We also explored Seattle, Washington.

 Two summers ago, it was Quebec City and Toronto that we toured around as a family.
 Each area has unique local food, traditions, and so on.
 There is so much to see and do everywhere we go!
 Each place we visit builds on my family’s sense of global citizenship.

-*Disclaimer: Downloads may contain affiliate links, helping me support my family at no extra cost to you.
+*Disclaimer: This post contains affiliate links, meaning I make a commission on purchases made at no extra cost to you.
 Thank you for your support!

 My kids and I are pictured above at our visit to the Citadelle of Quebec.

 Traveling builds empathy and an appreciation for other citizens of the world.
 It also gets us reflecting on our own traditions.
 In most cases, we come to the understanding that we are more similar to others than we may have previously believed.

 As most of us experience, it is impossible to physically travel as a family as much as we would like to.
 This is why I was so excited to come across Little Passports recently.

 Little Passports is a monthly subscription program in which those children near and dear to us receive a package in the mail each month.
 This program truly helps build that much-needed global citizenship within our children.

 The initial subscription kit includes a suitcase, welcome letter, activity booklet, world map, and/or anything else relevant to the overall theme of the subscription kit ordered.